wilmixsolomon7/NJDOLLAR/README.md

 # NJDollar
 -----------

-NJDollar   is a  Most  Advanced   Technology  than  JDOLLAR technology.
+NJDollar   is a  Most  Advanced   Technology  than  JAS technology.

 So  it  is   ranked   as   Rank Z'''''''''''''''''''''''''

-JAS  is  the  parent   of  JDollar  like   OAK  technology   is  parent  of   java.
+JAS  is  like   OAK  technology   is  parent  of   java.

-So    JDollar   can't    be  overtake  by   any  technology.

 NJDOLLAR is  otherwise   known  as  JAS.
-JAS  is  the  Another  Section  like  JDollar Section.